tortis-dev/iam/Readme.md

 There is some janky null handling and forgiving in the code because AspNet Core Identity has required fields--i.e.
 Username, Role Name--marked as nullable in both code and the database.
 All the more reason to abstract away Identity.

+## Other design considerations

+Identity use the Result Pattern.
+OpenIddict does not; it either works or throws an exception.
+This creates inconsistency in the code.
+Since we wan to return user friendly errors to the UI and eventually in the API, we'll need to use the Result Pattern throughout.